buntine/p-prime-prime/CONTENT.md

 ## P′′, the Grandmother of the Turing Tarpits

 P′′ is a very simple.
-In fact, it's so simple that it can be confusing.
+In fact, it's so simple that the whole thing can get a bit confusing.
 Kinda' like those movies that are so bad they loop back around to being good again.
 The language consists of an alphabet of only four characters: `R`, `λ`, `(` and `)`.
 Böhm defined the syntax rules as follows:

 1. `λ, R ∈ p″`
 2. `q₁, q₂ ∈ p″` implies `q₁q₂ ∈ p″`